-In 2013, researchers from the University of NSW and Harvard University published the findings of a study on the effects of Nicotinamide Riboside on oxidative metabolism on Cell, a popular scientific journal.
+In 2013, researchers from the University of NSW and Harvard University published the findings of a study on the effectsof Nicotinamide Riboside on oxidative metabolism on Cell, a popular scientific journal.
 The study provided detailed insights on how Nicotinamide riboside might be able to improve brain performance and whether it has potential as an anti-aging agent.

 So What Exactly is Nicotinamide Riboside?

 Nicotinamide riboside is a chemical compound that our bodies use to produce NAD+.
 It is a form of vitamin B3 and it is the most efficient known precursor to NAD+.
-It's a pyridine-nucleoside but don't bother to know more about that unless you are a chemistry student.
+It's a pyridine-nucleoside but doesn't bother to know more about that unless you are a chemistry student.
 What's important to know is that Nicotinamide riboside is derived from vitamin B3 also known as Niacin.
 There is also another form of B3 called nicotinic acid.
 Both NR and nicotinic acid have different effects on the body.
-Small amounts of Nicotinamide can be obtained by eating foods rich in niacin such as cow's milk, beef, poultry, fish, fortified cereals, whey protein and brewer's yeast.
+Small amounts of Nicotinamide can be obtained by eating foods rich in niacin such as cow's milk, beef, poultry, fish, fortified cereals, whey protein, and brewers yeast.

 The body uses this useful compound to create two coenzymes known as nicotinamide adenine dinucleotide (NAD) and nicotinamide adenine dinucleotide phosphate (NADP).
 The body uses these two coenzymes in many essential reactions including DNA repair, production of energy, and in regulating cell differentiation among many other functions.
-Without sufficient amounts of nicotinamide in your diet, some of these essential reactions in your body may be adversely affected with age due to the decline in NAD+.
-Researchers theorize that it is the age related decline in levels of NAD+ that may be responsible for the diseases of aging and poor health.
+Without sufficient amounts of nicotinamide in your diet, some of these essential reactions in your body may be adversely affected by age due to the decline in NAD+.
+Researchers theorize that it is the age-related decline in levels of NAD+ that may be responsible for the diseases of aging and poor health.